 The addition of the .30 caliber M1919A4 was not a standard TO&E item.
 Numerous period pictures however

 show various armament upgrades for carriers in the field.
 The use of the .30 cal in this role is well documented.

 A final shot showing the rear of the T16 again with unit markings and tool box.

 Also note the interesting towing system with leaf spring.
 The standard crew tools are also stowed behind as well as the long rod used to manually crank

 the engine over should the battery fail.

-Here are two brief videos of our carrier in use on Youtube
+Here are three brief videos of our carrier in use on Youtube

 Here is a look at two of the many motorcycles owned by our member Brian Neri.
 These are both BSA M-20's but with slight variations between the two.
 The M20 in the foreground made it's introductory appearance with our unit at the Wings Wheels and Tracks show in Cobleskill this year.

 December 2008, Brian Neri proudly shows that are no wimps in the Dragoons.
 Astride his early war Indian Scout he is undaunted by the snow.
 U.S. ambassador to Poland Anthony Joseph Drexel Biddle (1937 - 43) gave 20 of these machines, known to the British as Indian Mark I's, to the Polish army shortly after it's arrival in England.
 The 10th Dragoons received several of them as they were the reconnaissance unit for the fledgling 1st Armoured Division.